User management differences in cloud and server

-Server user management
+Server and Data Center user management

 By default, users have a different account for each one of your company's Atlassian server products (although often peoples' usernames and passwords are the same across products).
 Alternatively, you can use Atlassian Crowd to provide single sign on between multiple server products.